corda/corda-docs-portal/content/en/platform/corda/4.13/community/corda-configuration-file.md

 ## Reference.conf

 A set of default configuration options are loaded from the built-in resource file `/node/src/main/resources/reference.conf`.
-This file can be found in the `:node` gradle module of the [Corda repository](https://github.com/corda/corda).
+This file can be found in the `:node` gradle module of the [Corda repository](https://github.com/corda/corda); see [reference.conf](https://github.com/corda/corda/blob/release/os/4.13/node/src/main/resources/corda-reference.conf).
 Any options you do not specify in your own `node.conf` file will use these defaults.

 Here are the contents of the `reference.conf` file: